vsajip/python-gnupg/docs/index.rst

 -------------------------------------

-If you want to use signing and encryption together, use the :hover:`meth:~gnupg.GPG.encrypt` with signer fingerprint and the corresponding passphrase::
+If you want to use signing and encryption together, use the :meth:`~gnupg.GPG.encrypt` with a signer fingerprint and the corresponding passphrase::

     >>> encrypted_data = gpg.encrypt(data, recipients, sign=signer_fingerprint, passphrase=signer_passphrase)